techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=23
 (7263)
 A(n) object is uses to obtain a Connection to a Database

-a.
-ConnectionManager
+A. ConnectionManager

-b.
-DatabaseManager
+B. DatabaseManager

-c.
-DriverManager
+C. DriverManager

-d.
-JDBCManager
+D. JDBCManager

-Answer: C
+ANSWER: C
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: